Skip to content

 Client-side

 The Embedded Mobile Payment Element is designed to be placed on the checkout page of your native mobile app.
-The element displays a list of payment methods and can be customized to match your app’s look and feel.
+The element displays a list of payment methods and you can customize it to match your app’s look and feel.

 When the customer taps the Card row, it opens a sheet where they can enter their payment method details.
 The button in the sheet says Continue by default and dismisses the sheet when tapped, which lets your customer finish payment in your checkout.